-Table 12.1 SQL access privileges ------------ ------------ ------------
+Table 12.1 SQL access privileges ------------ ----- -------- ------------

 Privilege Access

+DELETE Delete data

+ENCRYPT ON ENCRYPTION Enables the database owner or individual table owner to use a specific encryption key to encrypt a database or column.
+Only the SYSDSO (Data Security Owner) can grant encrypt permission.
+For information about the InterBase encryption feature, which enables encryption at the database and column levels, and about the privileges needed to grant and revoke encrypt and decrypt permissions, see Chapter 13, "Encrypting Your Data."

 DECRYPT After encrypting a column, the database owner or the individual table owner can grant decrypt permission to users who need to access the values in an encrypted column.
 For information about the InterBase encryption feature, which enables encryption at the database and column levels, and about the privileges needed to grant and revoke encrypt and decrypt permissions, see Chapter 13, "Encrypting Your Data."

 REFERENCES Reference a primary key with a foreign key

 EXECUTE Execute or call a stored procedure

 role All privileges assigned to the role